 - The average maximum temperature in summer is 66 Fº.

 - The average minimum temperature in winter is 30 Fº.

-- It's located at an equivalent latitude to that of the city of London in the north hemisphere.
+- It's located at an equivalent latitude to that of the city of London in the northern hemisphere.

 Minitrekking In Perito Moreno Glacier